mainmatter/mainmatter.com/src/posts/2021-11-26-publish-on-npm.md

 og:
   image: /assets/images/posts/2021-11-26-publish-on-npm/og-image.png
 tagline: |
   <p>Publishing JavaScript projects on <a href="https://www.npmjs.com">npm</a> can become quite an overwhelming task when projects grow to a certain size.
-At simplabs we're maintaining over a dozen actively used JavaScript projects that we've published on npm.
+At Mainmatter we're maintaining over a dozen actively used JavaScript projects that we've published on npm.
 We don't always have plenty of time for that, but we made sure that at least the release process is as automated as possible, so that we can spend our time on the things that really matter.</p> <p>This blog post will show you three of our most important tricks to improve how you publish your packages to npm.</p>
 image: "/assets/images/photos/coding.jpg"
 imageAlt: "Woman reading code documentation at her laptop"
 ---